turion/rhine/Contributing.md

 * At the moment, the `master` branch should always build, in all supported configurations.
+* All new contributions go to the `develop` branch.
 * New releases are prepared and tested on `release-N.n.n.n`-branches, and tagged when merged and uploaded to hackage.
-* In the future, Rhine may switch to this model: http://nvie.com/posts/a-successful-git-branching-model/
+* Rhine aims to follow this model: http://nvie.com/posts/a-successful-git-branching-model/

 ## Contributors